eberban/eberban/books/tour/src/predicate_places.md

 ```

 Usually, the main predicate of a proposition is placed first, then places are
 filled with **FA/DU**.
-However, it's possible to fill places before.
+However, it is possible to fill places before.
 In this
 case, the main predicate must be prefixed with **do**.
 It can be used to express
 the most important part first.